hive-engine/steemsmartcontracts-wiki/Distribution-Contract.md

   * strategy (string): distribution strategy, one of ```[ 'fixed', 'pool' ] ```
   * numTicks (string): number of periods to distribute deposited tokens
   * _Pool strategy_
-    * excludeAccount (array): list of account names to be excluded from pool share calculation
     * tokenPair (string): marketpool tokenPair for recipient determination
+    * excludeAccount (array, optional): list of account names to be excluded from pool share calculation
+    * bonusCurve (object, optional): settings for optional bonus curve applied to LP shares
+      * numPeriods (string): number of periods over which to apply bonus curve, after which there is no more growth (integer 1-5555)
+      * periodBonusPct (string): percentage bonus per period LP is held (integer 1-100)
   * _Fixed strategy_
     * tokenMinPayout (list): List of accepted tokens
       * tokenMiners[].symbol (string): Valid token symbol